Spraveen8-chary/song-prediction/README.md

 - Other dependencies...

 # Note
-Get your ClientID and Secret code from spotify developers dashboard
+Get your ClientID and Secret code from spotify developers dashboard.

-# Usage
-Explain how to use the song prediction feature within your Flask-based project, including any configuration or setup required.

 - To run the Flask web application, execute the following command: